 8.1 The school was originally approved as a one form entry (1FE) primary school under application 14/503957 which permitted the use of the site as a Free School subject to a condition restricting pupil numbers to 240 up until 2022 and then 210 pupils thereafter.
 The application in 2014 was originally submitted on the basis of a capacity of up to 420 pupils but during the application process the applicant agreed to the restrictive condition to reduce numbers as officers felt there was a lack of information regarding the ability of the site to accommodate such numbers.
 For example, there was no application for an extension to provide for a larger pupil number of 420 (or a 2 Form Entry equivalent) and it was unclear whether there would be sufficient outdoor playspace if an extension was built on the site.
-As no plans were provided for the
+As no plans were provided for the design and layout of any extension that would enable the school to cater for 420 pupils (or 2FE equivalent), it was impossible to determine whether such an extension would also be acceptable in terms of impact on the surrounding area.

-- design and layout of any extension that would enable the school to cater for 420 pupils (or 2FE equivalent), it was impossible to determine whether such an extension would also be acceptable in terms of impact on the surrounding area. - 8.2 The application was approved subject to a number of conditions including those relating to Parent/Pupil Safety Plan (Condition 3), improvements to the highway (Condition 5), School Travel Plan (Condition 6), Dropping off policy (Condition 8) and pedestrian access (condition 9) and these will remain in place and will need to be adhered to by the school..
+- 8.2 The application was approved subject to a number of conditions including those relating to Parent/Pupil Safety Plan (Condition 3), improvements to the highway (Condition 5), School Travel Plan (Condition 6), Dropping off policy (Condition 8) and pedestrian access (condition 9) and these will remain in place and will need to be adhered to by the school..
 These measures were imposed to reduce impacts of the school use and also to improve the safety of pedestrians at busy times.
 These conditions allow for a 3 pick up/drop off bays for buses, taxis but no facilities for general drop off children and the travel plan and Parent/Pupil Safety plan has been submitted and approved by the council.
-Most of these details or requirements of the conditions are based upon 420 pupils, but where these are not, such as the Travel Plan, a further condition will be required and this is outlined in more detail below. - 8.3 As such, the application establishes the principle of an educational facility on the site and this application merely relates to the impact of the extension on the site and the potential associated impacts of this increased floorspace.
-This application contained further information and assessment of the potential impacts of the development in terms of transport/highway impact, school standards including playspace, noise and other relevant matters. - 8.4 A pre-application was held in March 2016 with the applicant regarding the increase in the capacity of the school and advice was provided in respect of the pertinent matters such as playspace, impacts on adjoining properties and highways.
+Most of these details or requirements of the conditions were based upon 420 pupils, but where those which are not, such as the Travel Plan, a further condition will be required and this is outlined in more detail below. - 8.3 As such, the application establishes the principle of an educational facility on the site and members now have an application to extend the building to a standard which accords with the floorspace standards for an 2FE under 16/506320, also before the committee, and the current application to remove the condition relating to pupil numbers to allow a 2FE to be formed. - 8.4 A pre-application was held in March 2016 with the applicant regarding the increase in the capacity of the school and advice was provided in respect of the pertinent matters such as playspace, impacts on adjoining properties and highways.